Chapter 2 : A Dark Room

 I passed over a galleon and a token sickle for film.
 He gave me the thumbs up and dashed towards the stairs.

-‘Was there a spell accident?’ he asked kindly as we were halfway up the stairs.
+'Was there a spell accident?' he asked kindly.
 I frowned, and his eyes drifted towards my newly-dyed blue hair.

 'Oh...no...it's just...'
 I trailed off.

-Mr Holstone didn’t appear to be listening, however.
-As we ran up the stairs at an alarming pace, he was staring into the windowed doors we’d passed yesterday.
-In the room filled with paint splatters, Gwendolyn/Raven was standing against a wall, arms splayed, with Tarquin opposite her, brandishing a gun.
+Mr Holstone didn't appear to be listening, however.
+As we ascended the stairs at an alarming pace, he stared through the windowed doors we'd passed yesterday.
+In the room filled with paint splatters, Gwendolyn/Raven was standing against a wall, arms splayed, with Tarquin opposite her brandishing a gun.

-‘Artists!’
+'Artists!'
 Mr Holstone exclaimed, throwing open the door, just as Tarquin fired a shot.
-I lunged backwards, ready to run off and dial for the Magical law Enforcement squad - but then paint exploded in Gwendolyn/Raven’s hair.
+I lunged backwards, ready to run off and scream for the Hitwizards - but then paint exploded in Gwendolyn/Raven's hair.